twistnixon/isomerpages-futureeconomy/_leaders-of-transformation/03-binter.md

 Some older employees did leave instead of following Binter on its new journey, admits Mr Lim.
 Then there was the need to win the older generation’s approval.

-Mr Lim’s tip for his fellow younger-generation bosses: “Try to do as much as possible in the old-timers' way, to see and understand where they come from”.
-And when making changes, do so in areas where the older generation do not necessarily have expertise.

 “My father is from the baby boomer generation.
 They focus on making the sale, not on the backend,” says Mr Lim.
 So he decided to tackle the issue of inventory management, a business aspect that was important yet not heavily focused on previously.

 When the younger generation wants to transform a family business, it is crucial to build trust between generations, he says – respecting the past even while moving into the future.